Aveglia/vAMPirus/docs/HelpDocumentation.md

 When you run the DataCheck pipeline with your dataset, the report will include a figure and table that breakdown the Shannon Entropy analysis results for both ASVs and AminoTypes.
 The figure visualizes entropy values per sequence position revealing positions or regions of high entropy.
 The table beneath the figure breaks down the number of positions with entropy values above "0.x".
 Although, if you know the positions on your sequence that have the potential to contain biologically or ecologically meaningful mutations, you can specify decomposition based on these positions.

 If you decide to use MED, vAMPirus will run all the same analyses that would be done with the ASV or AminoType sequences (e.g. diversity analyses, statistics) and be appended results to the ASV or AminoType report.
 The ASV or AminoType sequence nodes on the phylogenetic tree will also be colored based on which MED group they were assigned to.

+To add MED analysis to either the DataCheck or Analyze run you must add "--asvMED" and/or "--aminoMED" to the launch command (see examples below).

 There are two ways to utilize MED within the vAMPirus pipeline: